GPS Reception and Interference

 Frequency 1.57542 GHz

-Power 35 W (Watts)
+Power 35 W

-4. Click Apply to accept your changes and to keep the Properties Browser open.
+4. Click Apply to confirm your changes and to keep the Properties Browser open.

-Modeling a Dipole Antenna pattern
+Modeling a dipole antenna pattern

 For this analysis, you will use a dipole antenna pattern.
 Dipole antennas are modeled analytically using modeling equations that can be found in standard antenna texts.